NeedleInAJayStack/Units/README.md

 ## Codability

 Each defined unit must have a unique symbol, which is used to identify and encode/decode it.
-These symbols must not contain the `*`, `/`, or `^` characters because those are used in the symbol representation of complex units.
+These symbols are not allowed to contain the `*`, `/`, or `^` characters because those are used in the symbol representation of complex units.

 ## Custom Units